Hands touching during sunset

 Love you and I hope you find peace too.

-2 thoughts on “This All Started
+One thought on “This All Started

 1. Great words.
 I hear no weakness here, not a bit.
 You aren’t strong – you have incredible strength, even when it doesn’t feel that way.
 Thanks for reminding me of the value of reaching out to others.
 Love you.